This comic hits home because it plays out in so many situations:

 I find there’s an unproductive narrative that you’re either a “numbers person” or you’re not.
 Nobody is born with the ability to analyze data.
 It comes from exposure, curiosity and practice.
 You also don’t need to know how to write complicated formulas or even queries to be data-fluent.
 Data fluency starts with asking questions like those in the framework, which anyone can do.

 We are living in a tsunami of data.
-Learning to surf the waves and find the treasure chest of insights is a highly valuable skillset.
-It’s never too late to pick up your data surfing skills.
+Learning to surf the waves and find the treasure chest of insights gives you a massive edge.
+It’s never too late to sharpen your analytical skills.

 👋 P.S.
-Check out who's newly funded and hiring or compare your startup salary & equity, now includes 1000+ data points!
+Check out who's newly funded and hiring or compare your startup salary & equity!